Super Bowl 2017: 5 things to know before heading to Houston

 Atlanta's breaking news, severe weather, & traffic

-According to StubHub, as of Monday, about 8 percent of sales for Super Bowl tickets had come from Georgia, and 3 percent from Massachusetts.
+That historical milestone will not be missed by thousands of fans.
+According to StubHub, a discount ticketing site, about 8 percent of sales for Super Bowl tickets came came from Georgia, and 3 percent from Massachusetts, as of Monday.

+Crowds cheer for the Atlanta Falcons at this Jan.
+21 Atlantic Station rally.
+The Falcons will meet the New England Patriots in Super Bowl LI on Feb.
+5. STEVE SCHAEFER / SPECIAL TO THE AJCThe Atlanta Journal-Constitution

 Before making the trek to root for your favorite team, here are a few things to note about Houston.